rang01/RGX/README.md

 # RGX
-ReGular expression eXchange format for controlled language
+ReGular expression eXchange format for controlled language application

 Regular expressions are used for various applications.
 In some cases to validate input in a textfield based on controlled language.
 RGX wants to document various attributes for regular expressions to transfer their use.